 Cold water immersion has been used for thousands upon thousands of years.
 In fact, Hippocrates was known to say that water therapy “allays lassitude;” meaning it releases mental and physical weakness.
 Like exercise or rhythmic breathing, a plunge in an ice bath or cold blast in your shower are powerful ways to induce eustress.

 Exposure to cold activates the sympathetic nervous system, increases the levels of beta-endorphin and noradrenaline circulating through your bloodstream, and flushes the brain with fresh blood.
-There are current studies researching these specific effects and the potential of cold water therapy as a treatment for anxiety and depression — but the benefits don’t end there.
+There are current studies researching these specific effects and the potential of cold water therapy as a treatment for mental and emotional distress — but the benefits don’t end there.

-A 2-minute cold exposure also results in a cascade of immune and hormonal responses, which can lead to enhanced immunity, improved performance and recovery, improved sleep, improved energy, increased metabolism, decreased inflammation, and more.
+A 2-minute cold exposure also results in a cascade of immune and hormonal responses, which can lead to enhanced immunity, improved performance and recovery, improved sleep, improved energy, increased metabolism, and more.

 So, what are you waiting for?
 This holiday season, when you feel the distress accumulating, try taking a cold shower!
 You may realize that just two short minutes of cold can send you back into your sweet spot, spark a healthy dose of eustress, and result in some pretty major health benefits.